PhatCash/Dog-API/README.md

 # dogAPI
-I used the flask framework to integrate a dog API
+This application uses the Flask framework in Python to integrate a dog API